dvanblerkom/ece4203_lab1/README.md

 Note that if you reboot your computer, you will also need to restart Xming.

+Finally, you can test if your PuTTY and Xming installations work properly by logging into the HPC computer with PuTTY, and run the "display_image" program.
+Start this program by typing the following, exactly as shown, on the command line:

+    /data02/ECE4203/bin/display_image

+You should see a window pop up with four color quadrants.

 ### More PuTTY and Xming

 This website from UCI has a nice walkthrough and a Youtube video for installing PuTTY and Xming.
 Just remember to replace the UCI computer name with "hpc.cpp.edu".
-Also, the HPC does not have xclock or firefox (or indeed any X11 programs) installed for you to test your installation with.
-We will deal with this in a few steps.
+Also, the HPC does not have xclock or firefox (or indeed any X11 programs) installed for you to test your installation with; please test with the program described in the section above.
 [UCI Putty and Xming instructions](https://laptops.eng.uci.edu/engineering-software/using-linux/how-to-configure-putty-xming-on-your-laptop)

 ### Clone Assignment from Github Classroom

 In order to pull the files you will need for this lab from Github into your account on the HPC, you will use the git command 'clone'.

+## The "CLI" - Command Line Interface

+This class will require you to work with the HPC computer using the command line interface, or CLI.
+Here are some resources to come up to speed quickly if you haven't used the command line interface before:

+[Linux Journey](https://linuxjourney.com/) - choose the Command Line tutorial.

+[Command Line Basics](https://github.com/JulianEducation/CommandLineBasics)  - Scroll down and hit the "Open in Google Cloud Shell" button to start.

 ## Regular Expressions  <a name="paragraph2"></a>